Johnson resigns from PGA Tour to play LIV Golf

 Two-time major champion Dustin Johnson has resigned his membership of the PGA Tour in order to play in the Saudi-funded LIV Golf Invitational Series.

-The former world number one has signed up to play all eight events of the fledgling $255m (£200m) series, which starts on Thursday at Centurion Club.
+The former world number will play all eight events of the fledgling $255m (£200m) series, which starts on Thursday at Centurion Club, London.

 Johnson, 37, joined the PGA Tour in 2007 and has won $74m in his career.